 We do not need that.

-The reason why is that your value statement usually mentions improving something.
-And it is more difficult to say that they do not need or are not interested in improving something.
-For example, this is a simple value statement example, but if you said that you help manufacturing companies to make their front-line workers happier, how could anyone respond by saying that they are not interested in that?
+Your value statement usually mentions improving something, and it is more difficult to say that you do not need or are not interested in improving something.
+For example, this is a simple value statement example, but if you said that you help manufacturing companies make their front-line workers happier, how could anyone respond by saying that they are not interested in that?

-Give this a shot, simply say your value statement when you hear “What is this in regards to?” and sit back and see what happens.
+Give this a shot: Simply say your value statement when you hear, “What is this in regard to?” and sit back and see what happens.
 Let us know how it goes!